- American Physical Society Sites

 From early on, Aaron asked lots of questions.
 He says that his “childhood wonder of the unknown never stopped.”
 That curiosity about the world around him carried over into his education, where he decided to study physics at the University of Colorado at Boulder.

-Studying physics only fueled his curiosity.
+Studying physics only fueled Aaron's curiosity.
 “When I started to grasp how complex and diverse our world can be, things started clicking, and my curiosity shot through the roof,” he says.

 Aaron was always interested in nearly every scientific field, so he kept his options opening after graduation.
 He soon found his way to a small hardware company.
 “It was a scrappy group of engineers cooking circuit boards on hotplates in a tiny room with no ventilation.
 Bingo… [they were] pioneering open source hardware and I fell in love with building electronics and haven’t stopped since.”

-Aaron runs the electrical engineering division of ATAP.
+Aaron's work at ATAP was the picture of a fast-faced, rapidly changing environment.
 “My lab works closely with a machine shop and 3D printer lab to create prototypes at breakneck speeds.Everyday we do something different, whether it is paper engineering or inventing a new piece of electronic hardware, we do anything and everything very quickly.”

 Get Your Hands Dirty